 Find out what some of our members think about being part of the VPS Pride Network and why it's important to them.

 - networking events

-- sessions and panel discussions to explore LGBTI issues and workplace inclusion
+- sessions and panel discussions to explore LGBTIQ issues and workplace inclusion

-- events to mark days of significance to LGBTI communities
+- events to mark days of significance to LGBTIQ communities

-- offer advice to departments and agencies on the needs and priorities of their LGBTI staff
+- offer advice to departments and agencies on the needs and priorities of their LGBTIQ staff

-- identify and advocate on issues for LGBTI public servants
+- identify and advocate on issues for LGBTIQ public servants

 - work with sector People and Culture teams to improve policy and practice

 Some of our biggest initiatives to date include:

 - starting an LGBTIQ specific Employee Assistance Program, which included support during the national marriage equality debate